-Chili dogs – chili and hot dogs (grilled or pan-fried, not boiled)
+- Chili dogs – chili and hot dogs (grilled or pan-fried, not boiled)

-> - Loaded potatoes – chili topped baked potatoes with ALL the fixins
+- Loaded potatoes – chili topped baked potatoes with ALL the fixings

-> - Cheesy Chili fries – French fries with chili and cheese, and hot sauce
+- Cheesy Chili fries – French fries with chili and cheese, and hot sauce

-> - Shepherd’s pie – because mashed potatoes and chili together are divine
+- Shepherd’s pie – because mashed potatoes and chili together are divine

-> - Breakfast bake – eggs and chili, baked
+- Breakfast bake – eggs and chili, baked

->

-> Can you freeze turkey chili?
+Can you freeze turkey chili?

->

-> Yep, we do it every time we make a batch because this turkey chili recipe yields 3 quarts, which is more than we can eat in one week.
+Yes, we freeze this turkey chili every time we make a batch because the recipe yields 3 quarts, which is more than we can eat in one week.

->

-> To freeze turkey chili, allow it to cool completely, then package into desired sizes of airtight containers, plastic freezer bags, or vacuum sealer packaging.
+To freeze turkey chili, allow it to cool completely, then package into desired sizes of airtight containers, plastic freezer bags, or vacuum sealer packaging.